 Parental Access to Curriculum Materials

-Parents can view resources via school website (password will be provided to parents), a copy can be requested from the office or an appointment can be made with the class teacher and PSHE lead to go through any resources.
+Parents can view resources via school website (password will be provided to parents), a copy can be requested from the office, or an appointment can be made with the class teacher and PSHE lead to go through any resources.

 Answering Questions

 We have a planned programme which we will follow as long as it is appropriate for the needs of the children, however, due to the nature of the subject, there may be times when children ask questions out of the context of a planned session.
-Primary-age pupils will often ask their teachers or other adults questions pertaining to sex or sexuality which go beyond what is set out for SRE.
-If children do ask about issues linked to topics, they will be dealt with appropriately and sensitively.
+Primary-age pupils will often ask their teachers or other adults questions which go beyond what is set out for HRE.
+If children do ask about issues pertaining to one of these topics, they will be dealt with appropriately and sensitively.

 There may be times when a member of staff does not immediately answer a child’s question.
-If the staff member feels that the question falls out of the context of the lesson being taught, they will call the parent and ask them if they want to answer the questions at home, whether they want to the teacher to do this or if they should do this together.
+If the staff member feels that the question falls out of the context of the lesson being taught, they will call the parent and ask them if they want to answer the questions at home; whether they want to the teacher to do this or if they should do this together.

 Given the ease of access to the internet, children whose questions go unanswered may turn to inappropriate sources of information and this is unlikely to be child-friendly.

+Any instances where a parent is to be called with a query about a question that has been raised in the lessons, the usual reporting system will be used to keep a record of this and any outcomes on CPOMs.

-Teachers may correct pupils using the anatomically current names for body parts and saying these are the 'doctors words' for them should it be necessary.
+Teachers may correct pupils in using the anatomically correct names for body parts, saying these are the 'doctor’s words' for them (should it be necessary) from Years 5 and 6.
+Lower down the school, adults will refer to the term ‘private parts’ unless the correct terminology is used by a pupil first.

+As a matter of safeguarding, we encourage parents to also use the phrase ‘private parts’ and teach the anatomical names for these to their children as soon as they feel able.
+The reasoning for this is so that any informal terms that children may know and use may not be recognised by staff members during a disclosure which could place them at risk of harm.

+Should there be any disclosures within a lesson or a discussion that teachers feel needs to be escalated to the DSL, the usual safeguarding procedures will be followed.

 Policy Development and Review